sushant344/PetKonnect-QA-Selenium-Project/README.md

 - [Apache poi 5.2 or higher](https://mvnrepository.com/artifact/org.apache.poi/poi)
 - Google Chrome

-### Steps to setup the project
+### Steps to Setup the Project
 1. In your system create new project as a maven project.
 2. Add all necessary dependencies from maven repository or you can copy from [pom.xml](./pom.xml) file.
-3. Install TestNG from marketplace (if eclipse ide then go to help > Eclipse marketplace).
+3. Install TestNG from marketplace (if eclipse IDE then go to help > Eclipse marketplace).
-4. Whenever add or update anything in pom.xml do update your project (in eclipse ide right click on project > maven > update project > force update > ok).
+4. Whenever add or update anything in pom.xml do update your project (in eclipse IDE right click on project > maven > update project > force update > ok).
 5. Then you create and run your class in src > test > java.
 To run project right click in java file and run as a TestNG test.
 6. If not able to see TestNG test then right click on project > properties > java build path > maven dependencies > select TestNG > Apply close.

+## Test Documentations
+### Test Cases File
+The test cases for this project are documented in an Excel file located in the [Test cases](./Test-cases) directory.
+The file is named [PetKonnect.xlsx](https://docs.google.com/spreadsheets/d/1wReWlif0YtDsXZrp8YtyjB5bcknm1MUj0-0p_vtL2BY/edit?gid=1113167546#gid=1113167546).
+In this excel file executing test results and by apache poi writing a actual result.

+Note : As of now executing test results in local excel file but I will make execution in google sheet document.

+Test Cases Format
+Each test case is described with the following fields:

+- **Test Scenario ID:** Unique identifier for the test scenario.
+- **Test Scenarios:** Each page test functionalities.
+- **Test Case ID:** Unique identifier for the test case.
+- **Test Case Description:** Detailed description of the test case.
+- **Test Steps:** Step-by-step instructions to execute the test case.
+- **Test Input Data:** Input data for required webpage modules.
+- **Expected Result:** The expected outcome of the test case.
+- **Actual Result:** The actual outcome after executing the test case (to be filled during execution).
+- **Result:** Pass/Fail status of the test case (to be filled during execution).

+## Test Suite Structure
+### Data Driven Utils
+Data-driven testing is a methodology in which test data is stored outside of the test scripts, often in an external file like an Excel spreadsheet, database, or CSV file.
+In this project, we use an Excel file [PetKonnect.xlsx](./Test-cases) to store the test data.
+This allows us to separate the test logic from the test data and makes it easier to manage and update test cases.